NicPWNs/Discord-BTM-Bot/README.md

 # BlessThisMess Discord Bot
 A serverless Discord bot for learning and fun.
 Hosted in AWS on Lambda and DynamoDB.

+## ⚠️ Warning
+Currently being migrated to Python as [MEGABOT](https://github.com/NicPWNs/MEGABOT).
+This is being done due to preference for python, better community support, and ability to respond to event listeners.
+Not serverless, though. 😞

 ## 🛠️ Build & Deploy to AWS Lambda
 ```bash
 node generate_template/generate.js && node register_commands/register.js && sam build && sam deploy